Metalymph/zig-snippets/README.md

 # Zig Snippets

-This extension provides a comprehensive and always updated set of snippets for the [Zig programming language](https://ziglang.org).
+This extension provides a comprehensive set of snippets for the [Zig programming language](https://ziglang.org).

 -----------------------------------------------------------------------------------------------------------
 Snippets are separated into the following categories: